 Below are some of the most common standalone files requested and how they're used, but we're certainly not limited to only these...

-A universal standard used for Line 21 broadcast closed captions, web media, and DVD.
+A universal standard used for Line 21 broadcast closed captions and the closed caption file format commonly used in the broadcasting industry, particularly for television programs.
+They support advanced features like roll-up captions, pop-on captions, and positioning.
 It is also a preferred format for YouTube.

 Avid Media Composer export.
 Supports OP-47 Teletext.